Crowd Counting Considering Network Flow Constraints in Videos

-Clearly, directed graph $D$ is a network with source $S$ and sink $T$.
-Since frame number is increasing along the direction of each arc, then network $D$ is acyclic.
-For simplicity, we identify groups with vertices of $D$ in this paper.
-It should be noticed that foreground segmentation may not be as accurate as possible.
-When group tracking fails, it may cause that some $P_i^t$ has no intersections with any groups in $P^{t-1}$ or some $P_i^t$ has no intersections with any groups in $P^{t+1}$.
-If $P_i^t$ has no intersections with any groups in $P^{t-1}$, then $\langle S, P_i^t \rangle$ is an arc according to (4) of definition \ref{def-network}.
-If $P_i^t$ has no intersections with any groups in $P^{t+1}$, then $\langle P_i^t, T \rangle$ is an arc according to (4) of definition \ref{def-network}.
-As we will see later, it makes our method more robust.
+Clearly, directed graph $D$ is a network with regions $S$ and $T$.
+It should be noticed that all groups in the first frame have arcs pointed from $S$ and all groups in the last frame have arcs pointed to $T$ according to Def \ref{def-network}(4).
+Since frame number is increasing with the extension of each arc, then network $D$ is acyclic.
+To put it simple, groups and vertices of graph $D$ are viewed as equivalent in this paper.
+Obviously, foreground segmentation may not be as accurate as expected.
+Group tracking failures may be caused by the fact that some $P_i^t$ has no intersection with any groups in $P^{t-1}$ or some $P_i^t$ has no intersection with any groups in $P^{t+1}$.
+If $P_i^t$ has no intersection with any groups in $P^{t-1}$, then $\langle S, P_i^t \rangle$ is an arc according to Def \ref{def-network}(4).
+If $P_i^t$ has no intersection with any groups in $P^{t+1}$, then $\langle P_i^t, T \rangle$ is an arc according to Def \ref{def-network}(4).
+The robustness of the proposed method will be shown as follows.